Boutique owners, designers and others call on City Council to create fashion industry task force

 “There are many students who struggle to afford fabric and supplies needed for school projects,” she said.
 “Just as there are many business owners that could see greater growth with more localized resources in manufacturing.”

-There are more than 6,000 people working on textile manufacturing and apparel manufacturing in Philadelphia, according to data from the Bureau of Labor Statistics.
+More than 6,000 people work in textile manufacturing and apparel manufacturing in Philadelphia, according to data from the Bureau of Labor Statistics.

 “We know this is an industry that is growing here in Philadelphia and fashion and design professionals are a significant segment of this economy,” said Dawn Summerville, senior director of business development for the Philadelphia Department of Commerce.